backup-manager/laravel/README.md

 #### Lumen Configuration

-To install into a Lumen project, first do the composer install then add *ONE* of the following service providers to your `bootstrap/app.php`.
+To install into a Lumen project, first do the composer install then add the configuration file loader and *ONE* of the following service providers to your `bootstrap/app.php`.

 ```php
 // FOR LUMEN 5.0 ONLY